iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week4.rst

           'Multi-temporal B3 composite', true);

-Visually inspecting images for differences can be an excellent way to notice changes - our eyes can be quite sensitive to subtle differences in appearance between images.
-However, it is not always the most effective/efficient way to quantify changes - for this, we'll look at other methods.
+Visually inspecting images for differences can be an excellent way to *identify* changes, because our eyes can be quite sensitive to subtle differences in appearance between images.
+However, it is not always the most effective/efficient way to *quantify* changes - for this, we'll look at other methods.

 part 2 - band maths and thresholding
 --------------------------------------------